webworker01/bitcoin-cli-bash/README.md

 A BASH CLI JSON RPC Interface for Bitcoin and compatible coins.

-Bitcoin already has a bitcoin-cli program so while this script will work with Bitcoin, it's most useful for altcoins that do not have one compiled for their coin, but still have JSON RPC.
+Bitcoin already has a bitcoin-cli program so while this script will work with Bitcoin, it's probably most useful for altcoins that do not have one compiled for their coin, but still have JSON RPC.

 ## Requirements